mdennebaum/shrike/README.md

 ##More

 For more info on how to use the goshire framework checkout https://github.com/trendrr/goshire.
 If there are any issues please submit an ticket.

-##Not Implimented

-Cleaning up of expired items...